stemoutreach/CodeCreateLab/Labs/03-pico-breadboard-lab_UPDATED.md

 ## Part A — Smart Distance Station (local)

 - Ultrasonic sensor measures distance.
 - Status LED shows whether the station is “armed” and measuring.
+- Structure a simple state machine (idle vs active) driven by a pushbutton.
-- (Optional) RGB LED acts like a traffic light (far/medium/close).
+- RGB LED acts like a traffic light (far/medium/close).
-- (Optional) Speaker beeps faster as you get closer.
+- Speaker beeps faster as you get closer.

 ## Part B — WiFi Dashboard (browser)